Inengs/go-learning-workspace/README.md

-used to learn go and keep progress.
+used to learn go and keep progress of golang.